jerverless/jerverless/README.md

 1. Create docker image for your function and push to dockerhub

-2. Add docker image to `.yml` deployment
+2. Add docker image name to `.yml` deployment